 - The printed copies must adhere to the formatting and style requirements of the Office of Graduate Studies.

 The paper quality used in the printing process must meet the following standards:

 Pages must be printed with a laser printer.
-(Many students choose to use Printing Services for the printing of their thesis/dissertation copies.)
+(Many students choose to use Creative Production for the printing of their thesis/dissertation copies.)